Eoin-McMahon/blindfold/README.md

 * Allows for the combination of any number of different templates all into one gitignore

 ## 📦 Installation
-NOTE: Rust must be installed on your system for this to work. (<a href="https://www.rust-lang.org/tools/install"> Install Rust </a>)
+NOTE: Rust must be installed on your system for this to work. (<a href="https://www.rust-lang.org/learn/get-started">Install Rust</a>)

 ### Download from crates.io